 Mistakes in modular home financing can cost you time and money.
 Here are real-world examples of common pitfalls and how to avoid them:

-The Smiths’ lender used an appraiser unfamiliar with modular construction, valuing their $350,000 home at $310,000.
+The Appraisal Trap The Smiths’ lender used an appraiser unfamiliar with modular construction, valuing their $350,000 home at $310,000.
 This low appraisal threatened their loan approval and raised their interest rate.
 By requesting a new appraisal from a modular-certified professional, they achieved a $345,000 valuation, securing better terms and saving $8,000 over their loan term.
+Takeaway: Ask for a modular-savvy appraiser up front.

-Jake purchased land for his modular home, unaware it was zoned for agricultural use only.
+The Zoning Oversight Jake purchased land for his modular home, unaware it was zoned for agricultural use only.
 His lender rejected the loan, citing zoning noncompliance, delaying his project by three months.
 Jake resolved this by working with a local zoning board to reclassify the land, but incurred $5,000 in fees.
 Always verify zoning with your local authority before buying land.
+Takeaway: Confirm zoning and utilities before you bid.

 Other Pitfalls to Avoid